jenkinsci/kubernetes-plugin/README.md

 USER jenkins
 ```

-Then, use it as the `jnlp` container for the pod template as usual.
+Then, use it as the agent container for the pod template as usual.
 No command or args need to be specified.

 > **Notes:**
 >